 In the autumn of 1770 he was appointed to the guardship Rippon 60 at Portsmouth, paying her off in May of the following year after seeing service at Cork, and from October 1773 until October 1776 he commanded the guardship Centaur 74 at Portsmouth.

 In May 1778 Brereton arrived at Plymouth to commission the brand new Duke 90, but immediately fell afoul of the port admiral, Lord Shuldham, and as a consequence had great difficulty manning his command and putting to sea.
 When he did join the Channel fleet under Admiral Hon.
 Augustus Keppel it was only a few weeks before the Battle of Ushant on 27 July.
 By barely engaging with the enemy and suffering no casualties he again found his character and conduct brought into question, with deprecatory rumours circulating at Plymouth and being published in the newspapers.
-Against Keppel’s inclination Brereton adhered to the ill-advice that he should submit himself to a court of enquiry, and when this sat he found himself facing accusations of drunkenness from his marine officers, and he was somewhat surprisingly removed from his post.
-Brereton’s supporters were to claim that the whole case was a conspiracy on behalf of Lord Shuldham, and there were many inconsistencies both in the contradictory evidence of the marine and sea officers and in the actual legality of the enquiry.
+Against Keppel s inclination Brereton adhered to the ill-advice that he should submit himself to a court of enquiry, and when this sat he found himself facing accusations of drunkenness from his marine officers.
+The eventual conclusion found that he had been drunk on the day before and the day after the battle, but had not been guilty of any inappropriate behaviour on the actual day of the battle.
+Even so, he was somewhat surprisingly removed from his post.
+Brereton s supporters were to claim that the whole case was a conspiracy on behalf of Lord Shuldham, and there were many inconsistencies both in the contradictory evidence of the marine and sea officers and in the actual legality of the enquiry.
 Even so, he was never re-employed.